Educational Leadership, EdD

 - A current professional resume.

-- Three (3) letters of recommendation (two academic/ professional recommendations and one character recommendation) - via the online application process.
+- Three (3) letters of recommendation (two academic/professional recommendations and one (1) character recommendation) - via the online application process.

 - For admission in Ed.
 D. (Higher Ed.
 Concentration): Applicant must be working in or toward a leadership role in his or her current position, or must have similar experience (e.g., administrator, coordinator, or teacher at a district/school, higher education, or education department in other organization).

-The applicants not holding the licensure may also be offered admission into the program but on the clear understanding that the doctoral degree will not fulfill the requirements of any licensure and they will still have to follow the individualized plan to meet the licensure requirements.
+- The applicants not holding the licensure may also be offered admission into the program but on a clear understanding that the doctoral degree will not fulfill the requirements of any licensure and they will still have to follow the individualized plan to meet the licensure requirements.

-The Director of Education Graduate Programs and the Education Graduate Admission Ad hoc Committee will review students’ application materials and make recommendation for acceptance into the program to the Dean, Graduate, Adult and Extended Studies who will extend an offer of admission to the applicant.
+The Director, Education Programs, along with the Education Graduate Admission Ad hoc Committee will review each application and make the recommendation for acceptance into the program to the Dean, School of Graduate, Adult and Extended Studies who will extend an offer of admission to the applicant.

 Additional Requirements for International Applicants

 Please review application procedures for international students.
-In addition to the requirements noted above, international applicants must submit WES or ECE evaluation of all academic work completed as well and results from the TOEFL or IELTS examination if the earned baccalaureate degree is from a non-English speaking country.
+In addition to the requirements noted above, if the earned baccalaureate degree is from a non-English speaking country, the international applicants must submit WES or ECE evaluation of all academic work completed as well as the results of the TOEFL or IELTS examination.

-The students are required to pass the Qualifying Examination.
+All the students are required to pass the Qualifying Examination.
 It is an exhaustive exam designed to provide students an opportunity to demonstrate their analytical writing ability by conceptualizing and synthesizing their knowledge in an organized and cogent manner.
-Schedule of this Exam is included in the cohort plan of the program provided to the students at the time of New Student Orientation.
+Schedule of this Exam is included in the cohort plan of the program provided to all the students at the time of New Student Orientation.

-Ed.
-D. program offers three capstone options for the final capstone experience i.e. the Case Study Analysis, the Project Study, and the Dissertation.
-Doctoral candidates must complete, orally present and defend a doctoral research capstone as one of their course requirements.
+The Ed.
+D. program at the Delaware State University offers three options for the final capstone experience i.e. the Case Study Analysis, the Project Study, and the Dissertation.
+The doctoral candidates must complete, orally present and defend a research capstone to meet their final degree requirement.

 TRANSFER OF CREDITS

-Applicants who have earned a grade of “B” or higher in graduate courses taken at an accredited institution and related to their proposed program of study can request consideration for transfer of credit.
-These courses will be evaluated on an individual basis by the respective Graduate Program.
+The applicants who have earned a grade of “B” or higher in doctoral level courses taken at an accredited institution that are relatable to the program of study at DSU can request for the transfer of credits.
+These courses will be evaluated by the Director, Education Graduate Programs on an individual basis.
+No student will be allowed to transfer more than 24 credit hours, provided these credits have not been used to meet the requirements of a degree, diploma or certificate previously earned.

 PROGRAM FACULTY PROFILE

 Education department’s distinguished faculty members include nationally and internationally known authors, researchers and academicians.
-The faculty members have achieved notable distinction in their respective fields.
-The faculty combines academic expertise with direct experiences in the field of education.
-Their knowledge, skills and experience enables them to offer practical guidance and mentorship, helping students adapt to the professional world and make wise career choices.
+All the faculty members have achieved notable distinction in their respective fields.
+They combine their academic expertise with direct experiences in the field of education to offer practical guidance and mentorship to the students to enable them to adapt to the professional world and make wise career choices.

 Dr. Joseph Falodun, Associate Professor